apace7/local_volume_database/docs/source/usage.rst

   * **confirmed_star_cluster** -- 0 or 1 -- 1 = confirmed star cluster.

-  * **confirmed_real** -- 1 = Object is confirmed to be physical system.
+  * **confirmed_real** -- 1 = system is confirmed to be physical system.
 This includes deeper imaging (i.e. HST), spectroscopic confirmation, and/or proper motion confirmation.

-  * **false_positive** -- 1 = Object is confirmed to be a false positive.
-2 = Object is confirmed to be background galaxy at much larger distances
+  * **false_positive** -- 1 = system is confirmed to be a false positive.
+2 = system is confirmed to be background galaxy at much larger distances

-  * **ref_false_positive** -- list of references that shows an object is a false positive.
-This could include new dwarf galaxy searches that do not recover the object.
+  * **ref_false_positive** -- list of references that shows an system is a false positive.
+This could include new dwarf galaxy searches that do not recover the system.
 This includes dwarf galaxies candidates that are later shown to be background galaxies.

-  * **abbreviation** -- Common abbreviation for object (currently only for MW dwarf galaxies).
+  * **abbreviation** -- Common abbreviation for system (currently only for MW dwarf galaxies).

   * **type** -- dSph, dIrr, NSC=Nuclear star cluster, GC=Globular Cluster